2023

 |

-Mengliu Chen will receive a D. Kim Foundation Traveling/Research grant for the academic year of 2023-2024.
+Mengliu Chang will receive a D. Kim Foundation Traveling/Research grant for the academic year of 2023-2024.
 She is currently working on her dissertation that examines how “scientific farming” was conceived, articulated, and practiced by a broad spectrum of actors in the late nineteenth and early twentieth century China.
 Challenging the conventional historiography, her dissertation examines the diverse infrastructures of knowledge production and dissemination, as well as the agency of revolutionaries, entrepreneurs, missionaries, or even dilettantes.
 She will travel to Hubei and Hunan in July 2023 for her archival research. |

 |